webbycrown/kiaweds-statamic-theme/content/collections/team/al-b-zider.md

     content:
       -
         type: text
-        text: 'His video narratives are more than visuals—they’re experiences that resonate and endure.'
+        text: 'His video narratives are more than visuals they’re experiences that resonate and endure.'
   -
     type: set
     attrs: